Pennsylvania home insurance

 How much is home insurance in Pennsylvania?

-On average, homeowners pay around $900 per year for homeowners, compared to the national average of $1,173.
-So, what variables impact your home insurance price?
+On average, Pennsylvanian homeowners pay around $900 per year for homeowners insurance, compared to the national average of $1,173.
+So, what variables impact your home insurance premium?

 - Age of dwelling

 If your home is brand new, you could get a discount on your homeowners insurance policy!
 However, old buildings are more likely to have structural issues or problems with the electrical or plumbing systems so that may jack up the price of your insurance a bit.

 If you have a fire alarm, for example, you could get a discount on your homeowners insurance.
 That’s because they’ll allow you to catch a fire before it becomes an issue.